saggit/memerybox/README.md

 # memerybox
-a very simple photo browse
+a very simple photo browse demo

 memerybox does not implment image upload, edit and such thing,  what memerybox can do is just browse photos on browsers.